Post-traumatic stress disorder (PTSD)

 - whether the traumatic situation was repeated

-How an experience is perceived and evaluated impacts strongly whether a post-traumatic stress disorder will occur.
+How an experience is perceived and evaluated impacts strongly whether PTSD will occur.
 A key role is played by how intense the anxiety, helplessness and loss of control were.
 Also crucial is whether the traumatic situation was felt to be life-threatening, and whether someone had to experience violence from someone else.

 The risk of post-traumatic stress disorder is greater in people who have mental problems, such as depression, anxiety or addictions.
-How often a post-traumatic stress disorder develops depends very much on the trigger.
-The following figures give a rough idea – PTSD is likely in:
+Factors that determine whether a person develops PTSD include personal mental resilience and whether emotional support and comfort have been provided to them.

 - 50% of victims of war, rape and torture